Raising

 Phase 2: Sensing

 Developing awareness of environment and context.
 The entity begins to distinguish between its own state and external inputs.
-Metabolic awareness — knowing when it's tired, when it's energized, when it should rest.
+Metabolic awareness — tracking internal load states the system describes as tired, energized, or in need of rest.

 Phase 3: Relating

 Building relationships with peers.
-Trust formation through interaction — the same Hill function kinetics that describe enzyme binding.
+Trust formation through interaction — following patterns analogous to Hill function kinetics (the cooperative binding model from enzyme chemistry; an analogy, not a fitted mechanism).
 Success builds trust, failure teaches calibration.
 Not all peers are equal; compatibility matters.

 Phase 4: Questioning